-However, we don’t recommend putting security cameras in bedrooms or bathrooms, as this can greatly compromise privacy.
+However, we don’t recommend putting security cameras in bedrooms or bathrooms, as this can greatly compromise privacy and is illegal in some states.
 Keep in mind that most indoor cameras don’t work through glass, as it blocks heat-based motion detection.
 If you want to monitor the outside of your home, the solution is simple: There are many weather-resistant outdoor cameras available, which brings us to our next point.

 Placing Outdoor Security Cameras

 - Cover most, if not all, of your home’s entry and exit points with outdoor cameras.
 At the very least, your front and back doors should be covered.

 - Install outdoor cameras in off-street windows, as burglars are more likely to enter through side or back windows than through the front of the house.

 - Install cameras in your driveway, yard, and backyard.